Monday, March 16, 2026

 Some recent large emirps

-In 2007, Jens Kruse Andersen noted the 10007-digit 10^10006+941992101*10^4999+1 as the then-largest-known emirp.
-Eighteen years later, Stephan Schöler managed to up this by 4 decimal digits with his 3867632931*10^10001+1.
-In a one-month-ago-today Numberphile, Matt Parker highlighted this discovery, bringing about (of course!) a flurry of new records:
+In 2007, Jens Kruse Andersen noted the 10007-digit 10^10006+941992101*10^4999+1 [p] as the then-largest-known emirp.
+Eighteen years later, Stephan Schöler managed to up this by four decimal digits with his 3867632931*10^10001+1 [p].
+One month ago today, this was highlighted in an episode of Numberphile, precipitating (of course) a couple of new records:

 1 comment: